pcal43/fastback/docs/usage.md

 ```
 /backup restore 2022-10-02_10-11-12
 Restoring 2022-10-02_10-11-12 to
-/home/pcal43/minecraft/saves/MyWorld-2022-10-02_10-11-12
+/home/pcal/minecraft/saves/MyWorld-2022-10-02_10-11-12
 ```

 This will create a copy of your world as it was when that snapshot was made.
-Note that a restored snapshots is created as *new* in your `saves` directory; the files in the current world are untouched.
+Note that a restored snapshot is created as a *new* world in your `saves` directory; the files in the current world are never touched by `restore`.

 To look at the restored snapshot, quit the current world and open the restored snapshot world.